 Student Scholarships

-Each year, GVSU Education Program students receive substantial financial support through scholarships reserved for students pursuing a career in the field of education.
+GVSU Education Program students annually receive financial aid through scholarships and grants designed specifically for students pursuing careers in Education.

-Candidates in both initial certification and graduate programs are eligible to apply.
-These scholarship opportunities are made possible by the generosity of individuals and organizations dedicated to the preparation of high-quality educators.
+Scholarships are available for the Undergraduate/Initial and the Graduate/Advanced Education programs.
+Each scholarship is made possible by the generosity of individuals and organizations dedicated to preparing high-quality educators.

-Please note that an essay is required for most Education Program scholarships.
+Please note that an essay is required for many scholarships.
 Each essay should describe how the particular scholarship will benefit you and should address the specific eligibility criteria for the scholarship.

-To find scholarships for Education students and first-generation students, use the scholarships list on this page.
-There is a search filter that allows you to search for specific scholarships by entering a keyword.
-You can view the criteria for specific scholarships by selecting "View" next to each scholarship title.
+Below is a list of scholarships for Education students and first-generation students.
+The Search filter allows you to look for specific scholarships by entering a keyword.
+You can view the criteria for scholarships by selecting "View" next to each scholarship title.

 Scholarships